saucelabs/elemental-next/frontend/docs/updated-tips/5-select-from-a-dropdown/java.md

 We finish the test by performing a check to see that our selection was made correctly.
 This is done by iterating over the dropdown options collection one more time.
 This time we're getting the text of the item that was selected, storing it in a variable, and making an assertion against it.

-While this works, there is a simpler, built-in way to do this with Selenium.
-Let's give that a go.
+While this works, there is a more accessible way to do this.

-## Another Example
+## Example 2

 ```java
 // filename: Dropdown.java